kahunmedical/api/docs/casesapi.md

 #### Responding to Events

-The widget emmits events which can be sent to code on the page.
+The widget emits events which can be sent to code on the page.

 To register a listener function to receive events use: `kahunCaseRecord.on(event-name, listener)`